RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

    Please refer to :ref:`configure-vm` for more details.

 3. Create Blueprint using Windows base image by adding IIS cookbook to runlist
- * In Design, under OSImage template type select windows template and create blueprint by entering the other details and by adding **iis** cookbook in configure runlist parameters and save
+ * In Design, under OSImage template type select windows template and create blueprint by entering the other details and by adding **deploy_iis** cookbook in configure runlist parameters and save

 4. Launch Blueprint and Verify IIS Installation
  * Launch the Blueprint from Workzone -> Infrastructure -> Blueprints.
-After launch of Blueprint go to Infrastructure -> Instances, once the node bootstraps RDP to the machine and in search options search for IIS.Internet Information Services Manager should be available.
+After launch of Blueprint go to Infrastructure -> Instances, once the node bootstraps enter <ipAddress> of the instance in new tab it will take you to the MyShopper application home page.

 **Following video demonstrates how to Launch Windows Instance and Install IIS in RLCatalyst:**